yokto/Object/README.md

 # object

-Object oriented programming for haskell
+Object oriented programming for haskell.
+For more information you can also look at the *Object.Example* file.

 ## Idea